 See the steps at the edge of Boston Common leading up to the Massachusetts State House?
 They are dedicated to all the soldiers who fought in the "Great War."
 If you're looking for a World War I memorial in downtown Boston ... that's it.

-Location: Boston Common, Beacon Street, next to the Robert Gould Shaw Memorial (that's it to the left) and across the street from the State House.
+Location: Boston Common, Beacon Street, next to the Robert Gould Shaw Memorial and across the street from the State House.

 Commemorating those who fought in the Second World War